 Bengals and Bills game postponed after player suffers cardiac arrest on field, in critical condition

-Bills defensive back Damar Hamlin passed out on the field after making a tackle.

-Emergency responders gave Hamlin CPR on the field before carting him off and taking him to an ambulance.
+Hamlin lost consciousness after making a tackle roughly halfway into the first quarter.
+Emergency responders performed CPR on the field before carting him off and taking him to an ambulance.

-NFL released a statement after the game saying Hamlin is in critical condition.

-Hamlin's manager said his vitals have stabilized and he is being intubated so doctors can run breathing tests.
+He remains in critical condition at a Cincinnati hospital Tuesday afternoon after spending the night in the ICU.
+Hamlin's manager said his vitals have stabilized and he was intubated so doctors could run breathing tests.

 The injury happened at 7:55 p.m. with nearly six minutes left to play in the first quarter.
 The Bengals led the Bills 7-3.